giovanniboscu/continuous-section-field/docs/model/csf_cuf_formal_variable_section_extension.md

 ## 1. Scope

+## 1. Scope

-This note formulates the coupling between a Continuous Section Field (CSF) and the CUF beam framework for the case of longitudinally varying sectional geometry and constitutive properties.
-The CSF representation $\mathcal{S}(x)$ supplies the sectional data required by the CUF formulation, while the CUF kinematic and variational structure is retained.
+This note formulates the coupling between a Continuous Section Field (CSF) and the CUF beam framework.
+The need for this coupling follows directly from the CSF representation $\mathcal{S}(x)$: since sectional geometry and constitutive properties may vary continuously along the beam axis, the sectional coefficients entering the CUF formulation must themselves become functions of $x$.
+The CSF representation $\mathcal{S}(x)$ supplies the sectional data required to evaluate these coefficients, while the CUF kinematic and variational structure is retained.

 $$ \mathcal{S}(x). $$